 Making bone broth is easy.
 Use this as a rough guide, and don’t be nervous about doing it wrong.
 The broth will be a little different each time you make it.

-- 2 lbs chicken bones, wings, necks, or feet, or 2 lbs beef knuckle or long bones
+- 2 pound(s) chicken bones, wings, necks, or feet, or 2 lbs beef knuckle or long bones

-- 1 yellow onion, peeled and roughly chopped
+- 1 medium onion(s), yellow, peeled and roughly chopped

-- 4 cups vegetables (use scraps from carrots, celery, kale, mushrooms, parsnips, fennel, peppers, parsley)
+- 4 cup(s) vegetables for bone broth, (use scraps from carrots, celery, kale, mushrooms, parsnips, fennel, peppers, parsley)

 - Spread bones out on a baking sheet, and roast for 20 minutes.